epuccini/speaker/README.md

 # speaker
 speaker - Multiplatform Speech synthesis library wrapper for Common Lisp

-This speech synthesis library is a cffi interface to the speech library of the platform.
-It enables speech-output and -recognition (only Mac OSX).
+This speech synthesis library is a cffi interface to an adapter library which interfaces to a speech library of the platform.
+It enables text-to-speech and -recognition (recognition only on Mac OSX).
 Dependency is only cffi.
-MacOSX uses Cocoa NSSpeechSynthesizer, Windows uses SAPI, Linux uses QtTextToSpeech.
-For exaxmples you need "bordeaux-threads" and "trivial-main-thread".
-Tested on sbcl, ecl and ccl.
+The MacOSX version uses Cocoa NSSpeechSynthesizer, Windows uses Speech API, Linux uses QtTextToSpeech.
+For the exaxmples you need "bordeaux-threads" and "trivial-main-thread".
+Tested on sbcl, ecl and ccl on Linux, Mac OSX and Windows.

-First open the XCode/Visual Studio/QtCreator project libspeak and compile the libspeak.dylib/.so/.dll and copy the lib to /usr/local/lib.
+First open your IDE XCode/Visual Studio/QtCreator project "libspeak" and compile the libspeak.dylib/.so/.dll and copy the lib to /usr/local/lib.
 Windows users copy to Windows/System32.
 Then cd into the speaker/src directory and load your favouorite lisp and type:

     (asdf:load-system :speaker-examples)
     (main)